Reentry After an Evacuation

-For residents, Monroe County will open in stages after a major storm; based on the damaged or obstructed areas.
-Residents should obtain Re-Entry windshield stickers before evacuating.
-(Don't wait until a storm is brewing to obtain them.)
+For residents and business owners, Monroe County will open in stages after a major storm; based on the damaged or obstructed areas.
+Residents should obtain reentry windshield stickers before evacuating.
 Visitors will be allowed to enter the Florida Keys only when it is deemed appropriate by local officials.

 When an evacuation is ordered, already have a destination planned.
 Plan to stay at your evacuation destination until you learn that it is safe to come back.
-Congregating at checkpoints entering the Keys only delays the entrance of critical emergency responders and personnel.
+You should not congregate at checkpoints entering the Keys.
+It only delays the entrance of critical emergency responders and personnel.

 How can I get official information about when I can return to the Keys after an evacuation?

-Official information about Re-Entry also will be posted on the following Monroe County Emergency Management outlets:
+Official information about reentry also will be posted on these other Monroe County Emergency Management outlets:

 - @MonroeCounty Twitter

 - Monroe County TV (Channel 99 on Comcast, Channel 76 on AT&T U-Verse)